DavidLee528/davidlee528.github.io/index.md

 # Welcome

-I’m Tianhao Li, and my research focuses on LLM agents and their real-world applications.
+I’m Tianhao Li, I focus on LLM agents and their real-world applications.
 More specifically, I work on security, autonomy, and practical applications.

 # Employment